RasaHQ/rasa/docs/docs/reference/rasa/core/policies/rule_policy.md

 **Returns**:

-  The data type supported by this policy (rule data).
+  The data type supported by this policy (ML and rule data).

 #### \_\_init\_\_